nebari-dev/nebari-docs/docs/docs/how-tos/nebari-destroy.md

 git clone https://github.com/Quansight/qhub.git
 ```

-Once cloned, you can a script which will attempt to destroy all lingering AWS resources.
+Once cloned, you can run a script which will attempt to destroy all lingering AWS resources.

 ```bash
 python /path/to/qhub/scripts/aws-force-destroy.py -c /path/to/nebari-config.yaml